terraform-ibm-modules/terraform-ibm-ocp-ai/solutions/fully-configurable/DA_docs.md

 - `maxSize` (optional): The maximum number of worker nodes allowed in the pool.
 - `secondary_storage` (optional): The secondary storage attached to the worker nodes.
 Secondary storage is immutable and can't be changed after provisioning.
 - `enableAutoscaling` (optional): Set `true` to enable automatic scaling of worker based on workload demand.
-- `boot_volume_encryption_kms_config` (optional): to configure the encryption for the boot volume of worker nodes.
-      - `crk` (required): The customer root key used to encrypt to ensure the boot volume is securely encrypted.
-      - `kms_instance_id`(required): The ID of the KMS instance managing the encryption keys.
 - `additional_security_group_ids` (optional): A list of security group IDs that are attached to the worker nodes for additional network security controls.

 ### Example for additional_worker_pools configuration